preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 .. image:: create-site-2.png

 + **Users**: In this example only an administrator for the site is set, but often you can set members and visitors as well, which are permission groups users can belong to.
-The administrator roll for a Team site is very importan.
+The administrator roll for a Team site is very important.
 Normally only administrators can edit settings within the site and can add or remove users.
 + **Send for approval/Create site**: In this example new Team sites must be approved by an administrator, hence the option "Send for approval".
-If users are allowed to create site without approval, the options says "Create site" instead.
+If users are allowed to create sites without approval, the option says "Create site" instead.

 Templates for site creation
 ****************************
-How site creation works and which options and fields will be available depends on the template used:
+How site creation works and which options and fields will be available depends on the template used.
 Templates for site creation, selected in step 2 above, are set up in Provisioning Templates in Omnia Admin, see: :doc:`Provisioning Templates </admin-settings/business-group-settings/provisioning-templates/index>`